tinkerbell/proposals/0011/README.md

 ---
 id: 0011
-title: how to announce a braking change for Tinkerbell
+title: how to announce a breaking change for Tinkerbell
-status: discussion
+status: published
 authors: Gianluca Arbezzano <gianarb92@gmail.com>
 ---